BChan26/u5_redux_mapping_state_props/README.md

 }
 ```

-Now try typing in the form and submitting it.
+Now, try typing in the form and submitting it.
 Your new todo should be added to the todos state!

-You can observe these changes through the redux devtools.
-Here you can see which action type is being utilized and if state get's updated, which state updated.
+You can observe these changes through the React devtools.
+Here, you can see which action type is being utilized and if state gets updated.
+We can also see which state updated.

-Only one small problem here, our form field is never being cleared out, let's fix this in our `TodoReducer`:
+One small problem here: our form field is never being cleared out.
+Let's fix this in our `TodoReducer`:

 ```js
     case ADD_TODO: